 - ➤ Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no corrective actions, or recommendations made in the preceding annual financial report that need to be discussed in the current management letter. - ➤ Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
-In connection with our audit, we determined that the South Broward Drainage District complied with Section 218.415, Florida Statutes. - ➤ Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)5., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
+There were no corrective actions, or recommendations made in the preceding annual financial report that need to be discussed in the current management letter. - ➤ Section 10.554(1)(i)2., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
+In connection with our audit, we did not have any such recommendations. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
 The South Broward Drainage District was originally established pursuant to the provisions of Chapter 12049, a Special Act of the Florida Legislature in 1927.
-Since the initial charter was created several revisions have been made by the Florida Legislature, the latest having been completed in 2012.
-There are no component units of the South Broward Drainage District to be disclosed as required by accounting principles generally accepted in the United States of America. - Section 10.554(1)(i)6.a., Rules of the Auditor General, requires a statement be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit, we determined that the South Broward Drainage District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Since the initial charter was created several revisions have been made by the Florida Legislature, the latest having been completed in 2013.
+There are no component units of the South Broward Drainage District to be disclosed as required by accounting principles generally accepted in the United States of America. - Section 10.554(1)(i)5.a., Rules of the Auditor General, requires a statement be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+In connection with our audit, we determined that the South Broward Drainage District did not meet any of the conditions described in Section 218.503(1), Florida Statutes. - Section 10.554(1)(i)5.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the South Broward Drainage District for the year ended September 30, 2013, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes, is in agreement with the annual financial audit report for the year ended September 30, 2013.
+In connection with our audit, we determined that these two reports were in agreement.